 I did find proper bookmarks, many of which are also associated with fond memories.
 One is from the American Book Centre in Holland.
 A friend worked in one of their bookstores, and I used to visit him regularly when I lived just across the North Sea in England.
 Another bookmark features Indigenous art from the 2017 Songlines exhibition at the National Museum of Australia.
 It’s a reminder of what is likely to be the last sightseeing trip to Canberra with my now adult son.
 And then there are the art-and-craft bookmarks my son made when he was a young boy.

 Oh, and have I mentioned the gum leaf?
 Goodness knows where I found it, but well dried the leaf’s a perfect bookmark for a nature book!

 Do I have a favourite bookmark?
 No, not really.
 But I am fond of my “motley collection” and the memories they trigger, especially of times with my son.
 And I keep them all in a safe and fitting place, in books.

 Which reminds me of another question posed in the ABC Book Club on Facebook, What kind of bookmarker are you?
 I was pleased to note I fell into the “good” category of reader with my use of ephemera and proper bookmarks.

 As for the “evil” bookmarkers, readers who dog-ear books, I’ll leave that for someone else to blog about!

 © 2020 Robert Fairhead

 N.B.
-This post is also published on Tall And True, an online showcase and forum for writers, readers and publishers.
-You might also like to read another blog post I wrote about Tim Winton and Cloudstreet where I quote the newspaper clipping from 1992, Cloudstreet by Tim Winton – Omen or Inspiration?.
+You might also like to read another blog post about Tim Winton and Cloudstreet where I quote the 1992 newspaper clipping, Cloudstreet by Tim Winton – Omen or Inspiration?